Jadsia/spoontacular-cwt/INDIVIDUAL-PROJECT.md

    d. submit a pull-request (PR) with issue(s) implemented for review
    e. if PR is approved, mentor will merge into `master` branch and update Github project.
 The student will deploy to Heroku and go to (9a).
 Otherwise, go back to step (9c)

+   Note: FYI, if the user story is `As a user, I can create a widget`, then the branch name should be something like _user-creates-widget_ and the feature spec should be _user_creates_widget_spec.rb_.

 10. create a project video and it should contain the following:

     a. full name